satansdeer/satansdeer.github.com/content/legacy-posts/claude-code-architecture/index.md

 - One test that proves the boundary works.

 Then give Claude Code that shape first, and only then ask for the implementation.

-## Summary

-Claude Code can make you faster, but only if you still do the architectural work.

-Use it to fill in well-shaped tasks.
-Do not use it as the thing that decides the shape of the system.

-The practical rule is simple: define the boundary before the prompt, keep patches small, and review dependency direction before you accept the code.